Achievable logoAchievable logo

 Circumference

 The circumference of a circle is the distance around the outside of the circle.
-You can think of it as the perimeter of the circle.
-This may also be calculated just with the radius of a circle.
-It is given by the following equation:
+You can think of it as the circle’s perimeter.

 C=2πr

-In this equation, C stands for the circumference of the circle and r represents the radius of the circle.
+In this equation, C is the circumference and r is the radius.

 Arc length